 However, as much as viewers love to support their favorite broadcasters, seeing multiple ads while watching a live stream can ruin the experience.
 This is why Twitch has provided viewers a way to escape from these distractions: Twitch Turbo.

-In this article, we’ll discuss and answer what is Twitch Turbo and is it really worth it?
+In this article, we’ll discuss and answer what is Twitch Turbo and is it really worth it, and when you’re done check out our other Twitch guides:

 What Is Twitch Turbo?